Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Monte Carlo Study

-Table \ref{tab_MCresults1} contains the coverage rates of the confidence intervals based on \eqref{eq_CI1} using double machine learning at a significance level of $5\%$.
-For $rATE(x)$ and $nATE(x)$ all results are very close to the nominal coverage rate.
-For $\Delta(x)$, there is some undercoverage for the intercept $\alpha$ by 1.7 to 9.6 percentage points which increases in the number of parameters and decreases with the sample size.
-The slope parameter $\beta$ is accurate for any sample or regressor set size.
-Overall the inference based on the asymptotic approximation in \eqref{eq_CI1} seems to be reliable in finite samples.
+Table \ref{tab_MC2resultsALL} contains the coverage rates of the confidence intervals based on \eqref{eq_CI1} using double machine learning at a significance level of $5\%$ for both designs with sample sizes $n=1000, 5000$ and number of confounders $p=10,100,1000,5000$.
+For $rATE(z)$ and $nATE(z)$ results are always very close to the nominal coverage rate in both designs.
+For $\Delta(z)$, there is some undercoverage for the intercept $\alpha$ in design A which increases in the number of parameters and decreases with the sample size as expected.
+The slope parameter coverage for $\beta$ for $\Delta(z)$ is very close to nominal for any sample size, confounding dimension, or design.
+Overall the inference based on the asymptotic approximation in \eqref{eq_CI1} seems to be mostly reliable in finite samples.